pkardas/notes/books/python-architecture-patterns/notes.md

 We don't want business logic changes to slow down because they arte closely coupled to low-level infrastructure details.
 Adding an abstraction between them allows the two to change independently of each other.

+## Chapter 1: Domain Modeling

+The _domain_ is a fancy word of saying _the problem you are trying to solve_.
+A _model_ is a map of a process or phenomenon that captures a useful property.

+In a nutshell, DDD says that the most important thing about software is that it provides a useful model of a problem.
+If we get that model right, our software delivers value and makes new things possible.

+When we hear our business stakeholders using unfamiliar words, or using terms in a specific way, we should listen to understand the deeper meaning and encode their hard-won experience into our software.

+Choose memorable identifiers for our objects so that the examples are easier to talk about.

+Whenever we have a business concept that has data but has no identity, we often choose to represent it using the Value Object pattern.
+A value object is any domain object that is uniquely identified as by the data it holds, we usually make them immutable.
+Named tuples and frozen data classes are a great tool for this.